How to Market During a Crisis

 Here are some points to consider:

-Communicate, often and clearly.
 Your customers want information.
 They want to know what's happening with your business and how you are addressing the challenge.
 If they are long-time customers, they want to know how you and your employees are doing, and how you are determined to continue serving their needs.

-Be honest with them.
 Too often in crises, businesses or organizations want to hole up and let the storm pass.
 Or they try to spin the message by implying "There's nothing to see here".
 You don't have to provide specific financial details, but you can share with them how you are doing personally and what is going on with your business.
 And there's nothing wrong with being encouraging.
 People need to hear that right now.

-Have a process for sharing information.
 Your employees are dealing with enough concerns about their health and that of their family and friends.
 It's unfair for them to read an update about their workplace on social media.
 Updates (especially bad news) about your business during this crisis should be shared first with your investors, second with your employees and then with your customers and the public.

-Become a resource.
 Show the community you are an information conduit and are supporting solutions.
 Using your websites and social media channels, share:

 - Steps you are taking to protect employees and customers